Scandium element close-up with metallic sheen

 Updated: September 2023 | 12 min read

 Transition metals can exist in various oxidation states, making them versatile in chemical reactions.
 They also boast high melting and boiling points, ideal for applications requiring elevated temperatures.
 Exceptional catalytic properties enable them to accelerate reactions without being consumed, essential in industrial processes and catalytic converters.
 Transition metals, with their metallic luster, often serve as alloying elements, enhancing the strength and durability of materials.
-In this article we will explore the properties and applications of the transition metal scandium in more detail.

 Properties of scandium